For Faculty and Staff

 NOTE: New CEPH guidelines are in place for faculty hosting practicum students.
 These practicums must now involve external stakeholders.
 For more information, please contact firstname.lastname@example.org.

-Suggestions for Students Seeking Practicums
+Steps for Students Actively Seeking Practicums

 To help students seeking practicums, please suggest that they do the following: